OpenDataDSL/documentation/docs/topics/subscribing/subscribe_blob.md

 * Find the subscription you want to add the target to.
 * Click the + button next to targets
 * Select BlobTarget
-* Fill out the container and path fields appropriately
+* Fill out the storage, adls, container and path fields appropriately
 * Click the save button